Freiling87/CCU/CCU/Scratchpad.md

   - Permanent Hires no longer occupy a hire slot after death.
   - Tubes are now only valid containers for Hidden Bombs if they are within a Computer or Power Box's shutdown range.
   - Melee Maniac + now improves melee attack speed by 48.5% instead of 50%.
 This prevents the animation from clipping through targets.
-  - Containers holding Money now generate correct quantities
+  - Containers holding Money now generate correct quantities.
   - Scene Setters restore correct Owner ID to agents after taking effect.
 This bug had mainly manifested with Yellow agent names after Random Teleportation.
+  - Item-modfying traits now correctly apply their affect when gained mid-game.
 - Feature additions
   - Items
     - Rubber Bullets Mod: Knocks out targets at 10% HP, kills at -10%.
 Pacifists can use Rubber Bullet guns.
 Not balanced!